amperity/amperity-docs/amperity_reference/source/stitch_results.rst

 .. stitch-configure-profile-attributes-start

 #.
-Configure a database with the **Unified_Scores** and **Unified_Customer** tables, and add a customer 360 table that is tagged with a table semantic.
+Create a database with the **Unified Scores** and **Unified Customer** tables, and add a customer 360 table that is tagged with a table semantic.
 #.
-In the query editor select this database.
+In the query editor select the database.
 #.
-Create and run a query to return a list of customers that you're interested in.
+Create and run a query that returns a list of customers.
 #.
 Click an Amperity ID in the results to open the data explorer.
 #.
 On the **Interactions** tab, select a table in the **Show matching records from** field.
 #.
 View each interaction record.